What is general

 General practices wanting to access the PIP must be assessed and accredited by an approved accrediting agency.

-General practitioners, practice managers and practice nurses are awarded continuous professional development (CPD) points and hours for their involvement in achieving AGPAL accreditation.
+General practitioners and practice managers are awarded continuous professional development (CPD) points and hours for their involvement in achieving AGPAL accreditation.
 These points help to maintain professional membership status and relevant CPD requirements with industry bodies.

 Practice Manager CPD